mronkko/matrixpls/README.md

-matrixpls
+MatrixPLS
 ============================

-   **matrixpls** is a matrix based implementation of Partial Least Squares Path Modeling algorithm.
-This package is a fork of the popular plspm package and it replaces the core algorithm with a matrix based implementation that is computationally more efficient and does not require raw data but calculates the PLS estimates from a covariance matrix.
+   **MatrixPLS** is a matrix based implementation of Partial Least Squares Path Modeling algorithm.
+The matrix based implementation is computationally more efficient than existing PLS implementation (plspm and semPLS) and does not require raw data but calculates the PLS estimates from a covariance matrix.
 The package is designed towards Monte Carlo simulations and includes functions to perform simple Monte Carlo simulations.
 ## Requirements and Installation

-To install the stable version of **matrixpls** from CRAN, run in your R console:
+To install the stable version of **MatrixPLS** from CRAN, run in your R console:
 ```r
 install.packages("matrixpls")
 ```

-To install the latest development version of **matrixpls** from github (using the package "devtools"), run in your R console:
+To install the latest development version of **MatrixPLS** from github (using the package "devtools"), run in your R console:
 ```
 # install.packages("devtools")
 library(devtools)
 install_github('matrixpls', username='mronkko')
 ```

+TODO: Update the example

 ## Example Usage with a Customer Satisfaction Model
 ```